Partial Isometries, Duality, and Determinantal Point Processes

 which does not depend on the choice of an orthonormal basis.
-An operator $\cA$ is said to be \textit{of trace class} or a \textit{trace class operator} if the trace norm $\|\cA\|_1 := \tr |\cA|$ is finite.
+A bounded linear operator $\cA$ is said to be \textit{of trace class} or a \textit{trace class operator} if the trace norm $\|\cA\|_1 := \tr |\cA|$ is finite.
 The trace $\tr \cA$ is defined whenever $\|\cA\|_1 < \infty$.